 is to produce creative, adaptable, productive citizens

-Whether you are new to the community or your children have previously attended here, we extend to you our sincerest of welcomes to Fremont Public Schools.
-It will be an exciting new school year!
-We encourage you to revisit our website at fremonttigers.org where you will find information concerning the schools including the activities calendar, meal menus, personnel and contact information.
-Our website also provides information concerning registering for Power School for Parents which allows you to monitor your child’s performance in school.
+Welcome to the 2023-2024 school year!
+We have a number of exciting initiatives underway at Fremont Public Schools and are really pleased that you and your students will be part of it.
+We encourage you to visit our website at www.fremonttigers.org where you will find information concerning the schools including school/activity calendars, meal menus, personnel contact information and bond project updates.
+Our website also provides information concerning registering for “PowerSchool for Parents” – which allows you to monitor your child’s performance in school.
+Please take some time to check out our “News” page on the site.
 We are proud of our community, our children, their parents and our faculty and support personnel who define our schools and what they are about.

 Please feel free to contact your school or any of the district offices if you have questions concerning a specific area.

 |Office of the Superintendent|

 |Executive Director of Human Resources and Elementary Operations|

 |Executive Director of Teaching and Learning|

 |Executive Director of Instruction and Secondary Operations|

 IMPORTANT FPS NEWS